Who is eligible for a scholarship?

 What if I decide to wait a semester or a year before I start college or trade school?

-Just let us know.
+Just email us to let us know.
 Your scholarship will be waiting for you when you're ready to start.

 Where does the money come from?